 After Our 2019 Bull Sale

-As we said last time, in searching for potential herd sires for Ardcairnie in a number of sale catalogues this year, it became obvious that we needed to look quite deeply into the individual EBVs once we found a bull with attractive (to us) $Indexes.
+We continue to say that in searching for potential herd sires for Ardcairnie in a number of sale catalogues this year, it became obvious that we needed to look quite deeply into the individual EBVs once we found a bull with attractive (to us) $Indexes.
 High $Indexes need not indicate the balance of traits we might be looking for.
 For example, bulls with high BW, growth and MCW can have low SS and EMA, but very high IMF.
-Examination of the entire data set available for each bull is important when you are looking for that well-balanced bull suitable for your breeding programme and your end market.
+Examination of the entire data set available for each bull is important when you are looking for that well-balanced bull suitable for your breeding program and your end market.
 If you need to correct as aspect of your herd’s performance, then extremely high EBVs for that issue can be helpful.
-It is still very important to make sure you don’t upset what you may have already gained in your breeding programme.
+It is still very important to make sure you don’t upset what you may have already gained in your breeding program.
 And the bull needs to “fill your eye” too!

 For the Reducing Catalogue click here.

 Please contact us if you’d like to come and see these bulls – ring 0417 942 326 or email firstname.lastname@example.org

 Checking of the 2018 born bull mob continues and will continue through to final decisions about which ones to keep and which ones to catalogue for our annual bull sale; any not in those two categories after the 600 day weights are taken and the results evaluated are culled.

 Sale day 2020 is Tuesday 4th February (assuming our usual date of the Tuesday before the first Friday in February) at Maybenup, 22327 Albany Highway, Kojonup.